If a person is told to do something no questions asked, it means they are to do it and not ask for any further information.

 “Whoever brings her to Mrs. Trolly’s above-mentioned, or to the guard-room at E Whitehall, shall have fifty guineas reward, and no questions asked.”

-- My kids have not been getting enough sleep lately, so its time I change their sleep schedule.
-I’ll tell them they have to go to bed an hour earlier, no questions asked.
+- I’m going to change the sleep schedule for my kids because they haven’t been getting enough sleep.
+I’ll tell them they need to go to bed an hour earlier, no questions asked.

 - Jessica bought her husband a thoughtful gift and stored it in the closet.
-She then told her husband to stay out of the closet, no questions asked, until tomorrow.
+She then told her husband to stay out of that closet, no questions asked, until tomorrow.